josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 >
 > "Look, I understand why you're saying that, but I've been doing this for a long time, and I know what I'm doing."
 >
-> "I just don't know why you'd make things harder on yourself, just to do something you're not supposed to do anyway."
+> "I just don't know why you'd make things harder on yourself, only to do something you're not supposed to do anyway."

 <SideNote>

 I realize I might sound rather arrogant in choosing this comparison.
 Mario Kart is a racing game, after all, which might seem to imply that I think of myself as a winner, and people who don't do things my way as inferior.

-That's not at all my intent; I only mean to point out that if Tailwind is your thing, it's probably because we're coming from different places, value different things, and ultimately, like to play the game differently.
-Web development isn't a race; we're all just trying to finish in whatever way works best for us.
-Tailwind just isn't a vehicle that works well for me.
+That's not at all my intent; I only mean to point out that if Tailwind is your thing, it's probably because we're coming from different places, and like to play the game differently, for our own very valid reasons.

 </SideNote>